Visitors

 Please refer to the appointment checklist for visitors for the list of documents that must be submitted to Faculty Relations.

-If the visitor is not a Canadian citizen or permanent resident, please review the immigration process for visitors for detailed information.
+If the visitor is not a Canadian citizen or permanent resident, please refer to the Invitation page and the step by step process for visitors also found on our website.

 These appointees are not eligible for pension and benefits.
 Visitors are encouraged to make private arrangements for benefit plans and insurance coverage.